cataclysmbnteam/Cataclysm-BN/docs/en/mod/json/guides/postapoc_price_guide.md

----
-title: How to give items a sensible postapoc_price value
+# How to give items a sensible postapoc_price value
----

 ### Pricing philosophy